 On 5 April 2017, EIOPA published an updated methodology to derive the Ultimate Forward Rate (UFR).
-In line with this methodology, the UFR for the euro will decrease from 3.45% in 2023 to 3.3% in 2024.
+In line with this methodology, the UFR for the euro remained in 2025 at the same level as in 2024 at 3.3%.

 The European Commission may adopt and consequently publish further implementing acts regarding the UFR for the euro or other currencies.
 Changes to the UFR may have a significant impact resulting in a decrease of the Solvency II ratio of the Issuer.
 In particular, the Issuer's Dutch life insurance business may be affected by such changes due to the long-term liabilities of these entities in relation to products offered in the context of the life insurance business.
 Furthermore, any further decreases of the UFR in the coming years will likely result in decrease of own funds and higher capital requirements for the Issuer going forward.